priyadsouza-data/college_management-sql-project/README.md

 ---

-## 🔮 Future Scope: Power BI Dashboard
+## 🔮 Power BI Dashboard

-Power BI visualizations planned:
+Power BI visualizations:
 - 🎯 Department-wise performance dashboards
 - 🧾 Scholarship distribution reports
-- 📈 Promotion trends
+- 📈 Fee structure and Top Scorers of College
 - 📊 Drill-downs on top performers and dropouts

 ---

 ## ✅ How to Use

-1. Open any MySQL-compatible client (MySQL Workbench / DBeaver / phpMyAdmin).
+1. Open any MySQL-compatible client (MySQL Workbench).
 2. Run `Full.sql` to create tables and populate data.
 3. Use `Queries.sql` to explore reports, filters, and analytics.